shaiguitar/haml-i18n-extractor/README.md

 end
 </pre>

-## Per-project basis

-- I've provided a binary with the app you can use; Simply run the binary provided with the gem on a rails app:
+- Per-project basis, with the binary.
+See demo below for usage of the binary.

 `cd your-rails-app-to-translate && haml-i18n-extractor .`

-## Demo
+## Demo using interactive mode

 Check out the quite brief movie/swf file demo of this lib's executable in `demo/` .
 You should be able to see it online here, considering your browser supports swf: